-Payloads differ depending on the sensing technology, objectives and applications of the aerial system.
-Direct drive gimbal solutions provide significant precision and reliability advantage over conventional belt and pulley platforms for communication, sensing and imaging applications that require highly dynamic and precise motion control.
-Most direct drive solutions available on the market are not capable of meeting the weight, form factor and energy efficiency requirements demanded in UAV applications.
+Payloads differ depending on the sensing technology, objectives, and applications of the aerial system.
+Direct drive gimbal solutions provide significant precision and reliability advantage over a conventional belt and pulley platforms for communication, sensing, and imaging applications that require highly dynamic and precise motion control.
+Most direct drive solutions available on the market are not capable of meeting the weight, form factor, and energy efficiency requirements demanded in UAV applications.

 The Optira Series miniature encoder provides high accuracy in a very small package to complete the system.
 It can be combined with a limited angle segment or full rotary grating.
 Celera Motion’s solutions have allowed many top UAV and drone OEMs to realize their next-generation communication, scanning and imaging requirements.
 While some customers prefer to incorporate Celera Motion’s components into their gimbal designs, others collaborate with the Celera Motion’s mechatronics team to design and provide a fully tested and assembled gimbal sub-system.

 Reduced weight gimbals signify increased flight time or added utility and performance for UAVs.
 Low profile motors combined with high accuracy, high precision encoders enable excellent performance.
 By working along with the Celera Motion group, the company’s customers have accomplished large through hole direct drive gimbals that met their aggressive power, mass and pointing requirements.

 |Azimuth Through Hole

 |Azimuth Continuous Torque

 |Azimuth Peak Torque

 |Elevation Through Hole

 |Elevation Peak Torque